diginsight/blog/posts/20241214 - Handling Private Configurations in Public Repositories/index.md

 **Result:**
 Developers just clone both repos, set the environment variable, and run the app—no manual copying required.

+> Code for loading configurations from an '__ExternalConfigurationFolder__' folder is already available in the __Diginsight.Components__ component `WebHostBuilderExtensions.ConfigureAppConfiguration2` method.<br>
+This code, or similar, can be easily integrated into any application startup sequence.<br>

 ![App running with private config](<002.01 - Diginsight_components_loading_config_from_external_folder.png>)